jaksi/sshesame/README.md

 Without using one, sane defaults will be used and RSA, ECDSA and Ed25519 host keys will be generated and stored.

 A [sample configuration file](sshesame.yaml) with explanations for the configuration options is included.
+A [minimal configuration file](openssh.yaml) which tries to mimic OpenSSH  is also included.

 Logs are human readable by default.
 JSON logging can optionally be enabled using the `-json_logging` flag.